eons-dev/eons.lib/README.md

 The higher the number on the above list, the higher the precedence of the search location.
 For example, member variables will always be returned before values from the environment.

 NOTE: The supplied configuration file must contain only valid json.

+### GetRegistered()

+In addition to dynamically Fetch()ing variables, eons provides a means of dynamically providing instances of classes by name.
+These classes can be stored on the filesystem or online.

+Additionally, when provisioning SelfRegistering classes, both python package and other SelfRegistering class dependencies will be resolved.
+This means that, in the course of using this library, your system may be changed in order to provide the requested functionality.

+Keep reading for more details.

 ### Functors